caendesilva/microserve/README.md

 The `boot()` method will construct your Kernel, and then return an `Application` instance containing it.

-We then call the `handle()` method which will inject a `Request` object, then call the Kernel handle method which returns a `Response` object, and sends the HTTP response to the client.
+We then call the `handle()` method which will inject a `Request` object, then call the Kernel handle method which returns a `Response` object which is used to send the HTTP response to the client.

 HttpKernel example:
 ```php